legiti/inspetor-podspecs/README.md

 ### Library setup
 You must provide your config to setup our library.
 To do that, we created a data class called InspetorConfig (duh) and you just have to do something like that:

-All the access to the Inspetor functions is made through our **sharedInstance** that is available by calling the `Inspetor.sharedInstance`.
+All the access to the Inspetor functions is made through our `sharedInstance()` that is available by calling the `Inspetor.sharedInstance()`.
 But before you can call any of our functions you need to configure the library.
-To do that all you need is the following code bellow.
+To do that all you need is call the function `setup` from our `sharedInstance()` and pass your configurations.
+You can see an example bellow:

 You **should** instantiate the Inspetor Library in your application `AppDelegate` in the `didFinishLaunchingWithOptions` function.

 ```
   do {
   try Inspetor.sharedInstance().setup(appId: "123", trackerName: "cool.name", devEnv: true)
 } catch TrackerException.internalError(let message) {
   print(message)